tontonsb/blog/src/posts/skyline-and-reflection.md

 Notable mentions:

 - Tajikistan & Kyrgyzstan (above 7400 m, below 200 000 km²) at the roof of the World.
-- In fact Tajikistan along with Georgia and Switzerland would be on the list if it wasn't for Bhutan.
+- In fact Tajikistan along with Georgia and Switzerland would be on the list if not for Bhutan.
 - Armenians have Ararat (5165 m) in their hearts (and on the coat of arms) which would allow them to stand above Rwanda in the list.
 - Andorra and Liechtenstein are extreme outliers who prevent six countries from getting in the skyline list: Cabo Verde, Comoros, São Tomé and Príncipe, Dominica, Saint Vincent and the Grenadines, Saint Kitts and Nevis.